 All Town departments and positions shall be subject to the provisions of these regulations excluding a) those employees under contract who are legally exempt from personnel by-laws, rules, and regulations (i.e. the Town Administrator, the Chief of Police, and the Town Accountant), b) all elected officials except the Town Clerk, c) employees of the Manchester-Essex Regional School District, and d) employees who are members of collective bargaining units.
-No vendor, independent contractor, or consultant employed from time to time to provide services shall be entitled to any rights or benefits provided under these personnel rules and regulations.
+No vendor, independent contractor, or consultant employed from time to time to provide services shall be antitled to any rights or benefits provided. from time to time to provide services shall be entitled to any rights or benefits provided under these personnel rules and regulations.